 Interviews can be conducted in a variety of ways.
 The table below lists many of these ways and their purpose, which can depend on the type of position being filled.

-|Interview Method||Co-op/Internship Positions||Full-Time Positions|
+|Interview Method||Co-op/Internship Positions||Post-graduation Positions|

 |Phone*||Screening or Hiring-Decision||Screening|

 |In person at local employer site**||Screening or Hiring-Decision||Screening or Hiring-Decision|